 To get admission in the MBA Business Management, follow the admission process below of BIBS:

-Step 2: Fill the application form with your education history, achievements and career goals.
-Upload your 10th and 12th mark sheet, degree certificate or latest results, passport-shaped photos and any required category certificate.
+Step 2: Fill the application form with your educational history, achievements, and career goals.
+Upload your 10th and 12th mark sheets, degree certificate or latest results, passport-shaped photos, and any required category certificate.
 See everything before submitting.

 Step 3: If your university requests this, submit your application online or personally.
 Some may require you to bring paper documents for verification on interview day, so prepare them.

-Step 5: Once the result is over, the shortlisted candidates will be invited for counseling or direct entry based on their rank and selected colleges.
-Schools will consider your exam score, interview results and application details for final selection.
+Step 5: Once the results are out, the shortlisted candidates will be invited for counseling or direct entry based on their rank and selected colleges.
+Schools will consider your exam score, interview results, and application details for final selection.

 Step 7: To secure your location, pay the entry fee mentioned in the letter and any deposit in the letter before the time limit.